0xMathi/ARShooter/README.md

 > *"Congratulations on your Gold Lion!
 That'll be €28,000."*

 **The Big Lie** is a browser-based augmented reality arcade game where you shoot Cannes Lions trophies out of the sky with your bare hand.
 No controller.
 No app download.
-Just your webcam, a pistol gesture, and deep-seated resentment toward the advertising awards industry.
+Just your webcam, a pistol gesture, and deep-seated irritation toward the advertising awards industry.

 ## [Play Now](https://thebiglie.vercel.app)